Healthy Homes Assessment Poukawa

 • Can the unit heat up enough capacity?

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist assistance, get in touch today and book your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
+For professional advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties